uberVU/github-changelog/README.md

 **Behaviour**
 - when no unread notifications are present its styling should reflect this, possibly grayed out or with some default coloring.
 - when new notifications are received the icon styling changes to a different, brighter color.
 Possibly with a glow effect.
 In addition, a counter will show up displaying the number of new notifications.
-- the counter should be able to show up one of 7 predefined spots on the icon([see below](#notification-counter)) according to it's CSS class.

 ### Notification list ###
 This list shows the notification area, it will contain number of notification items.